Layal06-gh/IT326-Airline-Satisfaction/README.md

 ## Project Description
 This project applies data mining techniques to the Airline Passenger Satisfaction dataset to solve a classification and clustering problem.
-The goal is to predict whether a passenger is satisfied, neutral, or dissatisfied with their flight experience (classification), and to group passengers into meaningful clusters based on their service ratings and travel characteristics (clustering).
+The goal is to predict whether a passenger is satisfied or neutral/ dissatisfied with their flight experience (classification), and to group passengers into meaningful clusters based on their service ratings and travel characteristics (clustering).